iamjaspreetsingh/CricView/README.md

 APIs data is processed and the relevant data is made live to cloud from where servo motors take in the input and rotate the camera's direction as per user's will.

+Processings done:
+1. Zoom in out feature by commenting / moving forward and backward
+2. Creating a 360 degree camera (VR view) by 1 camera

 Such technology stack is of much relevance at every place where user experience of the videos need to be precise and more immersive as well as at broadcast level at very cost efficient manner.

 Some of its domains include: